wvengen/LGIportal/README.md

 LGIportal
 =========

-LGIportal is a web interface for the [Leiden Grid Infrastructure][LGI] that doesn't require authentication by client-side certificates (which LGI's basic\_interface portal does).
+LGIportal is a web interface for the [Leiden Grid Infrastructure][LGI2] that doesn't require authentication by client-side certificates (which LGI's basic\_interface portal does).